• Home

 Her story spoke to me of how it’s almost never too late to do something you’ve always wanted to do, or wished you could do.

-In a similar vein, in 2019 and 2020 we’ve had the story of Grandma Joy, who traveled the National Parks with her grandson.
+In a similar vein, in 2019 and 2020 we had the story of Grandma Joy, who traveled the National Parks with her grandson.

 So this year, I hope you’ll make a list of things you still want to do in your life.
 It could be a special trip, perhaps planned for a time of year when eating and socializing can happen outside.
-Even if COVID is around, there might be an opportunity for a reconciliation with a family member, taking up a new hobby, or doing something else you’ve thought you’d love to do “someday.”
+Or it could be something like reconciling with a family member, taking up a new hobby, or doing something else you’ve thought you’d love to do “someday.”

 Write these down.
 Talk to family or friends about them.